locka99/cpp-to-rust-book/start_simple/index.md

 }
 ```

-C++ could write it the same way, or we could use the C++ stream classes if we preferred:
+C++ could write it the same way, or use streams if it preferred:

 ```c++
 #include <iostream>